 Housing in the city of Ottawa

 In 2017 we lived in a rented semidetached home (duplex) as outlined in a prior article.
 We knew that we wished at some point to purchase a home in the city, and sustainability concerns certainly figured prominently in our decision making process.
 We were able to find the right place and moved into it in mid-2018.
-This home is another semidetached, and our half of the building contains a main unit on the upper levels along with an apartment to rent out on the basement level.
-We are intending to stay in this home until our children fly the coop, and with a newborn in the summer of 2018 that means we have a good 20 year planning window.
+This home is another semidetached dwelling, and our half of the building contains a main unit on the upper levels along with an apartment to rent out on the basement level.
+We are intending to stay in this home until our children are adults, and with a newborn in the summer of 2018 that means we have a good 20 year planning window.
 This longer timescale makes some sustainability changes more viable; for instance, if we put in higher efficiency appliances or more insulation it is us who will directly reap the long term energy savings.

 Reduction in driving – As they say, “location, location, location”.
 As so many do, one of the main criteria for our new home is how well located it is from the places that we regularly go.
 In our case, this is school for the kids, work, errands to stores, and the farm.
 We were able to narrow down to a couple of neighborhoods that would reduce the distance to all of these places, and our new home is now in walking distance from the kids’ schools and a new light rail station that one of us takes to the office.
 It is also 10 minutes closer to the farm.
 Altogether, this new location should reduce our driving (already lower than average) by one third or more.

 Heating – Our new home came with a natural gas forced air furnace.
 Around Ottawa this is the default choice for the majority of residential homes, and the same as our prior rental.
 This is the cheapest option in a typical home in our area and produces a medium level of carbon emissions as compared to other options.
-This is a new and high efficiency furnace, so we decided that augmenting the existing furnace with auxiliary forms of heating would be the best way to reduce the amount of fossil fuels that we use.
+This is a new and high efficiency furnace, and we decided that augmenting the existing furnace with auxiliary forms of heating would be the best way to reduce the amount of fossil fuels that we use.

 - The new home is a bit bigger than our 2017 rental, and so we estimate that it will use 50% more natural gas than our 2017 numbers if we make no changes to our behavior.
 Heat is now provided for 6 people.